Boot-Team-7/project_1_materials/README.md

 ![image](/Consolidated_new/Screenshots/Screenshot%201.png)

     As expected, the average rent for a one bedroom is more expensive than a studio apartment.
     However, the increase in rent is only 10%.
-Therefore, we recommend Paul goes for a one bedroom apartment so that he can live more comfortable.

-### **First Recommendation**: Paul should move to a 1 bedroom if he decides to live alone.
+### **First Recommendation**: Paul should move to a 1 bedroom if he decides to live alone, as there is only a 10% difference in rent between a studio and a one bedroom apartment.
+This will help Paul have more space.